lavanya23-8/Autism-Emotion-Detection-CNN/README.md

 ## Autism Emotion Detection using CNN
 ## Project Description
 This project detects facial emotions using a Convolutional Neural Network (CNN).
-The model takes a face image as input and predicts the emotion such as joy, fear, sadness, surprise, anger, or neutral.
+The model takes a face image as input and predicts the emotion such as joy, fear, sadness, surprise, anger, or neutral

 The project is implemented using Python, TensorFlow, and OpenCV